tensorflow/tensorflow/g3doc/LangRef.md

 // result using a TensorFlow op.
 The dimensions of A and B are partially
 // known.
 The shapes are assumed to match. cfgfunc @mul(tensor<100x?xf32>, tensor<?x50xf32>) -> (tensor<100x50xf32>) {
-// Basic block bb0. %A and %B come from function arguments. bb0(%A: tensor<100x?xf32>, %B: tensor<?x50xf32>):
+// Block bb0. %A and %B come from function arguments. bb0(%A: tensor<100x?xf32>, %B: tensor<?x50xf32>):
   // Compute the inner dimension of %A using the dim operation.
   %n = dim %A, 1 : tensor<100x?xf32>